 Set Current Location

 April 19, 1995 was one of the darkest days in Oklahoma City's history.
 On that day Alfred P. Murrah Federal Building was attacked by Timothy McVeigh, subsequently killing 168 people.
 The site contains two parts, the Outdoor Symbolic Memorial and the museum itself.
 Inside the museum, you will see 168 empty chairs; one for each innocent victim, 19 of which included children.
 The most endearing tribute, however, is the part of the fence that has been left over from the makeshift memorial that stood here for five years after the attack.
 Today, visitors will see letters, photos, flowers and other precious sentiments left by survivors and visitors.
 Also prominently featured in the memorial is the Survivor Tree, it has become a symbol of hope to the people of Oklahoma City.
-Admission to the outside memorial is free, but the museum charges a fee.

 You cannot miss the dramatic presence of Chesapeake Boathouse, in the shape of a slender rowing shell, along the banks of the Oklahoma River.
 It lends a beautifully surreal image of the Chesapeake building floating above the river, especially during the night.
 Apart from offering marine facilities like kayaking, rowing and dragon boating, Chesapeake Boathouse also rents deck, lobby and its event-room for meetings, parties and receptions.